wzrdtales/junos-linux/README.md

 # Junos (Juniper) VPN for GNU/Linux (Debian/Ubuntu...)

-This is a helper script to install the commands junos_start and junos_route into your System.
+This is a helper script to install the commands `junos_start` and `junos_route` into your System.
 These are wrappers to establish a connection to a Junos VPN.

-The junos_route tool is a little helper, that helps you if the routes are not optimal.
+The `junos_route` script is a little helper, that helps you if the routes are not optimal.
 Most of the time you just want the private network ips to be mapped, but not the public ones.

+The `junos_create` script is a convenience helper, that creates a shortcut command like `junos_at_home`, which can be used instead of junos_route.

 # Examples

+To setup an optimal routing via `junos_route` you first need the gateway of your VPN and of your router.
+For this first connect to the VPN and call `ip r` next.
+You will find them there now.
+The device you need to enter is the device which holds the gateway of your router.
+You might be connected to for example `eth0` or `wlan0`.

+If you want to create a shortcut for one of your connections you're using regularly, then you need to execute `junos_create`, like in this example:

+    junos_create home 10.199.12.98 192.168.0.1 wlan0

+This creates a new shortcut `junos_at_home` which you can use from now on.

 # Sources